Characterization of atomic decompositions, Banach frames, Xd-frames, duals and synthesis-pseudo-duals, with application to Hilbert frame theory: The case of Hilbert frames and their dual sequences not necessarily being frames

-\v {\bf Acknowledgment} The author is thankful to H. Feichtinger for his valuable comments.
-She is also thankful for the hospitality and the support from the Acoustics Research Institute, where the paper was completed.
+The author is thankful to O. Christensen and H. Feichtinger for their valuable comments and suggestions.
+She also acknowledges support from the WWTF project MULAC (\lq Frame Multipliers: Theory and Application in Acoustics\rq; MA07-025) and the Austrian Science Fund (FWF) START-project FLAME (\lq\lq Frames and Linear Operators for Acoustical Modeling and Parameter Estimation\rq\rq; Y 551-N13).